dariopalminio/hexa-three-levels-files-creator/README.md

 ## Hexa-Three-Levels Files Creator

-This project is used to generate all the necessary files to implement a CRUD on an indicated entity called <nameEntity>.
+This project is used to generate all the necessary files to implement a CRUD on an indicated entity called 'nameEntity', followinf hexagonal architecture and NestJs (controllers).

 The generated files will be the following:
 ```